 Members make an annual contribution to fund the Pool.
-The Pool acquires reinsurance from unrelated underwriters that are subject to a per-occurrence self-insured retention of \$1 million.
+The Pool acquires reinsurance from unrelated underwriters that are subject to a per-occurrence self-insured retention of \$1 million risk shared by the Pool.
 Members are responsible for varied deductibles for both liability and property claims.
 Insurance carriers cover losses over \$1 million to the maximum limits of each policy.
 Since the Pool is a cooperative program, there is a joint liability among the participating members.

 Members contract to remain in the Pool for a minimum of three years and must give notice two and one half years before terminating participation.
 The Cooperative Risk Management Pool Account Agreement is renewed automatically each year after the initial three-year period.
-Even after termination, a member is still responsible for contributions to the Pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the Cooperative Risk Management if the assets of the Pool were exhausted.
+Even after termination, a member is still responsible for contributions to the Pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the Cooperative Risk Management Pool Account Agreement.